umalabs/ibe/docs/CRYPTOGRAPHY.md

     end box
 end box

-note across: The request from the Client to the RS for encrypting the Content Encryption Key is authorized using JWT.
+note across: The request from the Client to the RS to encrypt the Content Encryption Key should be authorized using JWT to prevent service misuse.
 The response includes the Identity nonce, Identity IV, Content Encryption Key ciphertext, and Identity AAD tag. note over IdentityAADMetadata: The AAD may include additional information, typically the URL of the RS.

 Masterkey -> HKDF: Master Key